MarcotulliMatteo/Ecommerce/README.md

 # Ecommerce

-Application developed in Node.js Express and React.js using Redux and Redux Thunk.
+Application developed in Node.js Express and React.js using Redux and Redux Thunk with Typescript template.

 This applications has been developed for a challenge in 1 day.